achilleus68/SecurityHeaders/README.md

 Content-Security-Policy is tricky, because of (possible) inline CSS and JS in Piwigo or its plugins, which can break if CSP is set wrongly

+### Contributors
+Config for strict-transport-security directive added by @Vodkapic